ANXIETY DISORDER AND DISABILITY BENEFITS

 Make sure that you explain how often you have panic attacks.
 Write about how long your panic attacks last.
 If you lost a job due to your panic attacks or other mental symptoms, then tell the SSA.
 Also, do not forget to discuss other mental symptoms, such as being unable to sleep, chronic fatigue, and thoughts of suicide.

 Additionally, if you also have a physical condition that impacts your ability to work, include it on your application.
-For example, if you have a back impairment, tell the SSA.
+For example, if you have a back condition, then tell the SSA.
 Don’t focus on one medical condition and exclude the others.

-HIRE CANNON DISABILITY LAW TO HELP YOU WIN BENEFITS
+HIRE US TO HELP YOU WIN SSDI & SSI BENEFITS

-The symptoms of an anxiety disorder can be hard to prove.
-Therefore, many of the Social Security applications based on anxiety are denied after they apply for benefits.
+The symptoms of an anxiety can be hard to prove.
+Therefore, many people who file Social Security applications for anxiety are denied after they apply for benefits.
 In fact, only 30 percent of initial SSD applications are paid without the need for an appeal.
-The remaining 70 percent of people must go through an appeals process in order to obtain benefits.
+The remaining 70 percent of people must go through the appeals process in order to win benefits.

 The appeals process includes three steps.
 First, there is the initial application.
-The second step is the reconsideration level.
+If you lose there, you can request a new review.
 Finally, the third step is to request a hearing.
-Find out more about what happens at the hearing here.
+Find out what happens at the hearing.

 You should not go to a hearing without an attorney.
 At the hearing, the judge is likely to call witnesses to testify.
-For example, the judge may call a vocational expert or a medical expert.
-The medical expert is there to testify about your medical records.
-Likewise, the vocational expert is at the hearing to testify about your past work.
-Also, the vocational expert will testify about your ability to do other work in the national economy.
+For example, the judge may call a vocational expert (VE) or a medical expert (ME).
+The ME is there to testify about your medical records.
+Likewise, the VE is at the hearing to testify about your past work.
+Also, the VE will testify about your ability to do other jobs in the national economy.

 In order to win your case, you have to question these experts.
 This is a job for an attorney.
 One who has experience in Social Security Disability law.
 Don’t leave your future to chance.
 Hire an attorney to help you.

-WHAT WE DO TO HELP YOU WIN SSDI BENEFITS FOR ANXIETY DISORDER
+WHAT WE DO TO HELP YOU WIN SSD BENEFITS FOR ANXIETY DISORDER

 - Send you the paperwork you need to become our client